 - International Driving Permit

-- An International Driving Permit (IDP) is a translation of your driving entitlement that guarantees the ability to drive abroard if carried together with a domestic-issued driving licence.
-As from 31st October 2019, an IDP will be issued for driving in Liechtenstein, Spain, Iceland, Malta, Cyprus, Norway and all other EU countries.
+- An International Driving Permit (IDP) is a translation of your driving entitlement that guarantees the ability to drive abroad if carried together with a domestic-issued driving licence.
+An IDP is required for driving in Liechtenstein, , Iceland, Norway and all EU countries.
 In some cases you may need more than one IDP if travelling through multiple countries.

 - You can get an IDP from the Driver and Vehicle Licensing Office at Bulwer Avenue.
 The application form can be downloaded at www.gov.gg/drivingabroad.
 For each application you will be required to produce: A completed and signed application form, a passport-sized photo (two if requesting two IDPs), and payment of £13 per IDP.